Video Soul: History

 Video Soul premiered on June 26, 1981 and was originally a half-hour show.
-The show was created after MTV refused to play videos by most African-American musicians, as MTV made the de facto color policy effective.
-Both BET and Video Soul served as a place of refuge for new African-American musical talent.
+Debuting five weeks before MTV, the show became a domicile for Black talent, whereas MTV refused to play videos by most African-American musicians.
+Both BET and Video Soul served as a place of refuge for new African-American musical artists (the "Soul" part indicates African-American culture).
 The expanded two-hour long primetime version premiered on June 26, 1983 and aired from 9 to 11 p.m.
 E.T., Monday through Thursdays.
 A top 20 countdown aired Friday nights, 9–11 p.m.
 E.T. as well.
 Throughout the early to mid-1990s, until the show ended, it aired from 8 to 10 pm E.T.

 Virgil Hemphill was the original first host of the series, calling himself the "Reverend Eldorado".
 After Hemphill left the series, Donnie Simpson became the show's most prominent VJ although he joined the show a few years after it premiered.
 Sherry Carter (who also hosted BET's Video LP, a half-hour-long video program) and Sheila Banks were the other hosts.
 Throughout its run, it was responsible for surprise guests, bringing groups/bands back together, memorable interviews, etc. A number of up-and coming artists had their first interview on Video Soul.